microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraDirectoryRoleDefinition.md

 This example updates the Description of specified role definition in Microsoft Entra ID.

-### Example 3: Update an DirectoryRoleDefinition with IsEnabled
+### Example 3: Update an roleDefinition with IsEnabled

 ```powershell
  Connect-Entra -Scopes 'RoleManagement.ReadWrite.Directory'